sepiariver/fulltextsearch/core/components/fulltextsearch/docs/readme.txt

 # FullTextSearch
 _MySQL FULLTEXT search for MODX CMS._

 MySQL is not a search engine.
 For full-fledged, enterprise-ready search solutions, MODX CMS supports Solr and Elasticsearch with the well-adopted SimpleSearch Extra.
 This is the recommended approach for the sites that have sophisticated search requirements and extreme scalability requirements.
+SimpleSearch represents a lot of community contribution and the work of amazing developers like Jan Peca.
+FullTextSearch is not a 'competitor', rather something a little different.

-## Why, then?
+## Why?
 For "simple" implementations, SimpleSearch uses relatively limited 'LIKE' queries.
 AdvSearch relies on the Zend Search library and is arguably more complex to implement.
 Both of those packages do a lot of work with regards to templating the output, and allowing for configurability, yet MODX users continue to implement custom search solutions.

 It seems the most common need, that is not addressed with the above Extras, is the ability to customize a search index's content: "Include the rendered output of this TV, include that Resource field, but not this one, exclude this search term, etc..."